vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/dns/external-dns/external-dns.md

    In the example below, the `example.com` zone is used.

-1. [Create](../../../instructions/create-cluster) a Cloud Containers cluster of the latest version that has an external IP address and is accessible from the Internet.
+1. [Create](../../../instructions/create-cluster) a Kubernetes cluster of the latest version that has an external IP address and is accessible from the Internet.

    Select other cluster parameters at your discretion.